Visiting UK as an EU, EEA or Swiss citizen 2025

 - You hold a Service Provider visa and are a citizen of Switzerland.

+These people do not require an ETA in order to use their ID cards.
 Irish nationals remain unaffected and are still able to travel freely within the Common Travel Area (CTA).

-Business Travel to the UK
+Business Travel to UK:

 If you’re traveling to the UK for business purposes, here are the key points you need to know: